rmak05/Representation_of_Graphs_with_Bounded_Arboricity/README.md

   Exactly one of the appropriate **in_lists** of **v** will contain an entry of **u**.
   Both entries will be connected to each other via **external** pointers.

 - Check the below image as an example.
 Only some lists have been depicted in the diagram.
+  Bold edge denotes a matched edge.
+  Dashed pointer denotes an **external** pointer.

   <img src = "README_Images/maximal_matching.png" alt = "Image not found">